OpenTreeOfLife/germinator/TESTING.md

 Open Tree integration tests
 =====

-(STUB, PLEASE ADD ITEMS)

-We badly need some tests.

-Mainly integration tests - is the site good enough to go to production?
+This repository holds integration tests, intended to answer the question, is a new version of the web site good enough to go to production?

-But unit tests would be nice too.
-They would live in particular repos and might be invoked from here.

 Tests can be automated or manual.
 Automated means you run a program and the program does all the tests.
 Manual means there are